vikramareddy/AI-100-Design-Implement-Azure-AISol/Lab4-Log_Chat/02-Logging_Chat.md

 Afterwards, we'll look at a very simple implementation of how we can write data from conversations to files in Azure.
 Specifically, we'll put messages users send to the bot in a list, and store the list, along with a few other items, in a temporary file (though you could change this to a specific file path as needed)

-#### Using the Bot Framework Emulator
+### Using the Bot Framework Emulator

 Let's take a look and what information we can glean, for testing purposes, without adding anything to our bot.

 1. Open your **PictureBot.sln** in Visual Studio.

 > **Note** You can use the **Starter** solution if you did not do Lab 3.

 1. Press **F5** to run your bot

-1. Open the bot in the Bot Framework Emulator and have a quick conversastion:
+1. Open the bot in the Bot Framework Emulator and have a quick conversation:

 1. Review the bot emulator debug area, notice the following:

 - If you click on a message, you are able to see its associated JSON with the "Inspector-JSON" tool on the right.
 Click on a message and inspect the JSON to see what information you can obtain.

 - The "Log" in the bottom right-hand corner, contains a complete log of the conversation.
 Let's dive into that a little deeper.

   - The first thing you'll see is the port the Emulator is listening on

   - You'll also see where ngrok is listening, and you can inspect the traffic to ngrok using the "ngrok traffic inspector" link.
-However, you should notice that we will bypass ngrok if we're hitting local addresses. **ngrok is included here informationally, as remote testing is not covered in this workshop**
+However, you should notice that we will bypass ngrok if we're hitting local addresses. **ngrok is included here for your information, as remote testing is not covered in this workshop**

-    - If there is an error in the call (anything other than POST 200 or POST 201 reponse), you'll be able to click it and see a very detailed log in the "Inspector-JSON".
+  - If there is an error in the call (anything other than POST 200 or POST 201 response), you'll be able to click it and see a very detailed log in the "Inspector-JSON".
 Depending on what the error is, you may even get a stack trace going through the code and attempting to point out where the error has occurred.
 This is greatly useful when you're debugging your bot projects.

   - You can also see that there is a `Luis Trace` when we make calls out to LUIS.
 If you click on the `trace` link, you're able to see the LUIS information.
 You may notice that this is not set up in this particular lab.

 ![Emulator](../images/emulator.png)